 To the extent requested by a client, the Registrant can provide financial planning and/or consulting services (including investment and non-investment related matters, including estate planning, insurance planning, etc.) on a stand-alone fee basis.
 Registrant's planning and consulting fees are negotiable, but generally range from \$150 to \$400 on an hourly rate basis, depending upon the level and scope of the service(s) required and the professional(s) rendering the service(s).
-Prior to engaging the Registrant to provide planning or consulting services, clients are generally required to enter into a Financial Planning and Consulting Agreement with Registrant setting forth the terms and conditions of the engagement (including termination), describing the scope of the services.
+Prior to engaging the Registrant to provide planning or consulting services, clients are generally required to enter into a Financial Planning and Consulting Agreement with Registrant setting forth the terms and conditions of the engagement (including termination), describing the scope of the services to be provided, and the portion of the fee that is due from the client prior to Registrant commencing services.
 If requested by the client, Registrant recommends the services of other professionals for implementation purposes, including the Registrant's IARs in their individual capacities as registered representatives of LPL Financial and as licensed insurance agents.
 (See disclosures in Item 10).
 The client is under no obligation to engage the services of any such recommended professional.
 The client retains absolute discretion over all such implementation decisions and is free to accept or reject any recommendation from the Registrant.